CraftAcademyLabs/ca_course/week7/cooper_client_react/05_getting_data.md

 }
 ```

-Here we have render the `DisplayPerformanceData` component if the user has pressed the button to do so.
+Here we render the `DisplayPerformanceData` component if the user has pressed the button to do so.
 We pass in a new state that we have seen mentioned in the `DisplayPerfromanceData` component called `updateIndex` and we bind a new function called `indexUpdated` to it.
-We also add button to set the `renderIndex` state to false, which means that the application wont render the index.
+We also add a button to set the `renderIndex` state to false, which means that the application won't render the index.

 Add the `indexUpdated` function and update `entryHandler` so it looks like this: